-On my first article about Jordan I shared with you practical travel tips if you plan a visit to Jordan, while today I am sharing with you my one week itinerary to see the top places to visit in Jordan.
-On the program, the roman ruins of Amman and Jerash, a camel ride and sunset 4×4 ride in the desert of Wadi Rum, a visit to Petra including the experience of Petra by Night as well as my first bath in the Dead Sea.
+Today I am sharing with you my Jordan itinerary of 8 days to see the top places to visit in Jordan.
+On our itinerary, the roman ruins of Amman and Jerash, a camel and sunset 4×4 ride in the desert of Wadi Rum, a visit to Petra including the experience of Petra by Night as well as my first bath in the Dead Sea.

 Things to do in Amman Roman amphitheater and temple of Hercules

 When in Amman, there are two main places to go sightseeing : the Roman amphitheater (Ras al Ain) in the middle of the city and the Hercules temple a bit higher on the hills of the city.
 Both are very well preserved.
 I liked the amphitheater the most as unlike many other roman ruins over the world it is still in use today.
 Locals use it to hang out so it is still full of life!
 Also entrance is free, you only need to pay if you would like to visit the museum.